Wolox/netcore-bootstrap/README.md

 ### Using SCSS
-To use Scss files you need to run the following comands:
+To use Scss files you need to run the following comands in the src path of the project:
 ```bash
     ./node_modules/.bin/gulp
 ```